wgerlach/AWE_develop/README.md

 ./compile_AWE_client_and_create_scratch_image.sh
 ```

-...and we get nice small images:
+If you mounted the docker binary into your factory container, you should get nice small images:
 ```text
 REPOSITORY                   TAG                 IMAGE ID            CREATED             VIRTUAL SIZE skyport/awe-server-minimal   20150420.1601       7be1891365c8        7 seconds ago       13.03 MB